skywalkerSam/starboy-blogs/_data/posts/Evolution-And-Consciousness.md

 &nbsp;

-&emsp; The human brain is by far the most complex organ ever to exist; it is the most expensive organ in the human body, as it should be.
+&emsp; As a wise man once said, “You are the story brain tells itself."
+The human brain is by far the most complex organ ever to exist; it is the most expensive organ in the human body, as it should be.
 You are not your brain; you exist inside your brain as an idea, as a concept, as a construct, as a manifestation of itself.
 You are not it, you’re a part of it…

 &nbsp;